named-data/NFD/docs/manpages/ndn-autoconfig.rst

 If this query is answered, connect to the HUB and terminate auto-discovery.

 Stage 3
 ^^^^^^^

+Send HTTP request to NDN-FCH server.

+If request succeeds, attempt to connect to the discovered HUB and terminate auto-discovery.

+Stage 4
+^^^^^^^

 * Load default user identity, and convert it to DNS format; if either fails, the